tpgriffin97/All-In-One-Database-And-Portfolio/README.md

 While learning to use Sqlite, I ran into some issues.
 Namely, how do I create an interface for the user to interact with.
 One that is reactive to your input, and that can interact with the backend databases?
 One solution I had in mind was using Django & Flask to create a website with a responsive design, but that would reuqire I learn webhosting.
 At this time, I do not have the resources to put towards the development.

-# Project Goals (UPDATED 9/7)
+# Project Goals (UPDATED 9/10)
-1) Create a relational database that stores customer information, sales data, number of transactions on a particular type of transaction. [ ]
+1) ~Create a relational database that stores basic user information~ [X]
 2) Return a readable, formatted file within a custom GUI - the data will be pulled from the other databases and formatted accordingly.[ ]
-3) Custom GUI to take data, insert into databases using sqlite3.
-Store data on local hardware. [ ]
+3) ~Custom GUI to take data, insert into databases using sqlite3.
+Store data on local hardware.~ [X]
-4) Develop familiarity with Tkinter framework & custom GUI designs [ ]
+4) ~Develop familiarity with Tkinter framework & custom GUI designs~ [X]
-5) Iterate by addition of multiple mini-projects previously completed [ ]
+5) ~Iterate by addition of multiple mini-projects previously completed~ [X]
   a) Develop UIs for terminal based programs. [ ]
-6) Create a clean, but simple interface that houses differing types of functions, windows.
+6) Create a clean, but simple interface that houses differing types of functions, windows. [ ]
+7) Develop movie backlog and collection database [ ]

 # Minimal viable product (UPDATED 9/6)
 My previous MVP was closer to a register system, but I decided that wasn't fun enough.
 I brainstormed for a while, and now I think an app that tracks the movies, books, and games I own would be more fun & useful.
 It will act a lot like Letterbox or Backlog, but it's an exercise for myself.
 I will see if this idea holds water over the coming weeks.